RMITLibrary/easy_cite/2022-build/markdown/aglc4.md

 -	A pinpoint reference is provided at the end of the footnote.

-See section 3.1.4 of the [AGLC4](https://www.mulr.com.au/aglc/AGLC4-2021-v1.pdf)  for a full list of abbreviations used in pinpoint references for legislative materials.
+See section 3.1.4 of the <a href="https://www.mulr.com.au/aglc/AGLC4-2021-v1.pdf" target="_blank">AGLC4</a> (opens in a new tab)  for a full list of abbreviations used in pinpoint references for legislative materials.

 #### Repeat citations